Mahesh100/Spring-Java-Framwork/README.md

 -The ViewResolver provides a mapping between view names and actual views.
 -The View interface addresses the preparation of the request and hands the request over to one of the view technologies.
 -Spring uses ViewResolver to translate the view names in @Controller to actual View.
+-The Spring auto-configuration (in this case WebMvcAutoConfiguration) will add few default ViewResolvers in your context.